 5. Provide an example of a company that is doing content marketing exceptionally well.

-One of the Right Source core values is to question everything.
+I am looking for marketers who want to be at the top of not only their game, but the entire content marketing game.
 If you are not curious enough to even have explored some of the better examples of content marketing done right, you probably don’t care enough.

 Five questions, five answers, and I pretty much know all that I need to know.
-Will you pass through to the next stage of the recruitment funnel?
-You have 20 minutes to prove it.
+Will you get to the next stage of the recruitment funnel?
+Your answers to these questions may decide your fate.